 Context, Context, Context!

-There are 3 critical points that are never discussed by mainstream theology regarding this notion that Jesus “(declared all foods clean)” in Mark 7:19 ~
+There are 3 critical points that are never discussed by mainstream Christianity regarding this notion that Jesus “(declared all foods clean)” in Mark 7:19 ~

-- First, are we to honestly believe that Jesus railed and condemned the Pharisees and scribes in Mark 7:7-13 because they were voiding and overriding the Commandments of God, then Jesus himself voids and overrides the Commandments of God just 3 sentences later???
-That would have been absolute hypocrisy!
+- First, are we to honestly believe that Jesus railed and condemned the Pharisees and Scribes in Mark 7:7-13 because they were voiding and overriding the Commandments of God, then Jesus himself voids and overrides the Commandments of God just 3 sentences later???
+That would have been absolute hypocrisy and rebellion!